 Is this course part of the UNH Graduate Certificate Program in Geosptial Science?

 Yes!
 This course can be used as an elective.
 For more on the program, check out the certificate program website.

 What's the course schedule?

-All coursework, including lectures, homework and projects, will take place during the periods describe above.
+All coursework, including lectures, homework and projects, will take place online.
 There are no specific meeting times - students can work on their own schedule.

 Do you have a course syllabus I can see?

 Sure!
 Here's the 2017 course syllabus.
 Keep in mind that while the topics covered will largely be the same the next time it is offered, the exact schedule and activities will vary somewhat based on advances in technology.